How Much Does a Website Cost in New Zealand?

 Platforms like Wix, Squarespace, and Shopify let you build a website yourself using drag-and-drop templates.
 Monthly costs range from free (with their branding on your site) to around $50 per month for a business plan.

-If you are testing a business idea, need a placeholder site while you get started, or genuinely have no budget, a DIY builder is fine.
-It gets you online fast and you can upgrade later.
+If you are testing a business idea, need a placeholder site while you get started, or genuinely have no budget, a DIY builder is a reasonable starting point.
+It gets you online fast.

 A freelancer or small agency installs WordPress, picks a pre-made theme, and customises it with your branding and content.
 You get a CMS you can manage yourself and more flexibility than a DIY builder.